MinaSelim/Tutoring-app/react-native/README.md

-# Welcome to the GoStudy application
+# Welcome to the BookingApp application